Philip Henry Gosse: Father and Son

 After his father's death, Edmund Gosse published a typical Victorian biography, The Life of Philip Henry Gosse (1890).
 After reading it, the writer George Moore suggested to Edmund that it contained "the germ of a great book."
 Edmund Gosse revised his material and first published his notable memoir anonymously as Father and Son in 1907.
 It has never gone out of print.
 The reaction of readers to Henry's personality and character, as represented in Father and Son, has included phrases such as "scientific crackpot", "bible-soaked romantic", "a stern and repressive father", and a "pulpit-thumping Puritan throwback to the seventeenth century".

 A modern editor of Father and Son has rejected this portrait of Philip Henry Gosse, on the grounds that his own "writings reveal a genuinely sweet character."
 Ann Thwaite, the biographer of both Gosses, has established just how inaccurate Edmund's recollections of his childhood were.
 Henry James remarked that Edmund Gosse had "a genius for inaccuracy".
 Although Edmund went out of his way to declare that the story of Father and Son was "scrupulously true," Thwaite cites a dozen occasions on which either Edmund's "memory betray[ed] him (he admitted it was 'like a colander')", or he "changed things deliberately to make a better story."
 Thwaite argues that Edmund could only preserve his self-respect, in comparison to his father's superior abilities, by demolishing the latter's character.
-Nearly a century after Gosse’s death, a study based on his published remarks and writings about his father concluded that in varying degrees, they are “riddled with error, distortion, contradictions, unwarranted claims, misrepresentation, abuse of the written record, and unfamiliarity with the subject."
+Nearly a century after Gosse's death, a study based on his published remarks and writings about his father concluded that in varying degrees, they are "riddled with error, distortion, contradictions, unwarranted claims, misrepresentation, abuse of the written record, and unfamiliarity with the subject."

 In popular culture

-Playwright Dennis Potter adapted Father and Son as the television play Where Adam Stood, first broadcast on BBC One in 1976.
+Dennis Potter adapted Father and Son as the television play Where Adam Stood, first broadcast on BBC One in 1976.
 Gosse was played by Alan Badel.
-Reviewers said that the play portrayed Gosse more sympathetically than did Edmund Gosse's book.

 Father and Son was also adapted for BBC Radio 4 in 2005 by Nick Warburton.
-Roger Allam played Gosse and Derek Jacobi, Edmund.
+Roger Allam played Gosse and Derek Jacobi played Edmund.

-Ann Lingard's novel Seaside Pleasures (2014) explores the relationship of Gosse and his wife Emily from the point of view of a female student in his shore-class.
+Ann Lingard's novel Seaside Pleasures (2014) explores the relationship between Gosse and his wife Emily from the point of view of a female student in his shore-class.